elisascanu/elisascanu.github.io/index.md

 2. A.Y.
 2020/21: Lecturer for "Mathematics", Bachelor's programme in Political Sciences and International Relationships, Università degli Studi della Tuscia & Italian Air Force, Italy.
 3. A.Y.
 2021/22 - 2022/23 - 2023/24 - 2024/25: Lecturer for "Introduction to Mathematics I", Bachelor's programme in Business and Management, [ESCP Business School](https://www.escp.eu/), London.
 4. A.Y.
 2023/24 - 2024/25: Lecturer for "Statistics I", Bachelor's programme in Business and Management, ESCP Business School, London.
+5. A.Y.
+2024/25: Lecturer for "Computer Skills", Bachelor's programme in Business and Management, ESCP Business School, London.

 As a Graduate Teaching Assistant:
 1. "Sequences and Series", "Calculus I", "Applied Differential Equations", "Mathematical Biology", Bachelor's programme in Mathematics, [King's College London](https://www.kcl.ac.uk/), London.